 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

-- 1 lb quinoa rigatoni pasta (or any other pasta)
+- 1 lb. rigatoni pasta*

 - 20 cherry tomatoes

 - 2 handfuls fresh baby spinach